passionate about good food

 scallops, shrimps, from Ross, linguini, fennel and seaweed sauce

-from Johnny, braised shoulder, loin, dauphinoise, kale, roast beetroot, wild mushrooms
+from Johnny, saddle, stalkers pie, dauphinoise, parsnip puree, roast beetroot, wild mushrooms

 fish from Eyemouth, white fish, crab, shrimps, tomato